 Remember it’s you who trapped us in this perpetual state that only evokes claustrophobia.
 Let’s not forget only I exist.
 You don’t.
 Never lose sight of that fact.

-I spend my whole life looking for something so banal and simple for many like finding rapport with someone.
+I squandered my whole life looking for something so banal and simple for many like finding rapport with someone.
 Someone capable of understanding me.
 Someone who offers me his outright complicity.
 Someone real able to seeing you living inside of me, without fear.

 You know me.
 You understand me.
 You were there, present on the Day of Wrath.
 You witnessed how both of us became lonely creatures wandering in this strange world, which we will never belong.